Iran targets British-US base and its main nuclear enrichment site is struck again

 Gulf countries reported more attacks.
 A missile alert sounded Saturday night in Dubai.
 Saudi Arabia said it downed 20 drones over a couple of hours in its east, home to major oil installations.

 More than 1,300 people have been killed in Iran during the war.
 In Israel, 15 people have been killed by Iranian missiles and four others have died in the occupied West Bank.
-At least 13 U.S. military members have been killed, along with civilians in Gulf nations.
+At least 13 U.S. military members have been killed, along with over a dozen civilians in Gulf nations.

 Israeli troops and Hezbollah militants clash in Lebanon

-Israel's military said its forces were conducting a “targeted ground operation” Saturday with the support of Israeli aircraft and at least four militants were killed.
+Israel's military said it was conducting a “targeted ground operation” in southern Lebanon and at least four militants were killed.
 Hezbollah said its fighters clashed with Israeli troops in the southern village of Khiam.

 Israeli strikes targeting Hezbollah in Lebanon have killed more than 1,000 people and displaced more than 1 million, according to the Lebanese government.
 Hezbollah's civilian assets also have been targeted.